astropy/photutils/docs/photutils/detection.rst

 We will use :func:`~photutils.detection.detect_threshold` to produce a detection threshold image.
-:func:`~photutils.detection.detect_threshold` will estimate the background and background rms using sigma-clipped statistics if they are not input.
+:func:`~photutils.detection.detect_threshold` will estimate the background and background RMS using sigma-clipped statistics if they are not input.
 The threshold level is calculated using the ``snr`` input as the sigma level above the background.
 Here we generate a simple pixel-wise threshold at 3 sigma above the background::